 It’s notoriously well known that Lynnwood Municipal Court is generally considered a pretty tough court, but I consistently obtain excellent results for my client there.
 The Presiding Judge is the experienced, scholarly and fair Stephen E. Moore.
 (Note: Lynnwood has two courts, Lynnwood Municipal Court and Snohomish county District Court South Division).
 Not only do those stopped by the Lynnwood Police have their cases filed in Lynnwood Muni., which recently implemented a new court paperwork/document system called “O-Court”), but they are booked at the not-so-pleasant Lynnwood jail, where they will appear the next day, or the next court day if arrested on Friday night, the weekend or on a legal holiday, and then will appear at the early morning in-custody calendar the next business/court day.
 You would be highly remiss not to have an experienced Washington State, locally known DUI/criminal defense attorney represent you at that hearing to avoid what might be very harsh bail and other conditions of release.

+Have you been charged with a DUI in Lynnwood?
 DUI arrestees stopped in Lynnwood are booked into the Lynnwood Jail, but by a fairly recent contractual deal are then generally transported to the Snohomish County jail where they’ll appear before Judge Stephen E. Moore via video court.
 If your DUI was a repeat offense or you got into an accident in which someone was hurt or major property damage occurred, or if you had a child passenger (under age 16) in your vehicle, you may easily face the Lynnwood court setting a bail and other burdensome conditions of release at your first appearance, the arraignment.
 These can include requesting the judge to impose Ignition Interlock Device (“IID”) or a ‘SCRAM” or ‘TAD’ device (another ankle bracelet that measures for alcohol consumption from your normal ambient skin perspiration even when you aren’t sweating, etc., or Electronic Home Monitoring (EHM”), and other conditions of release at your arraignment.
 Ideally, you must have an experienced private attorney at that arraignment hearing representing you then and throughout your Lynnwood Municipal Court DUI prosecution.
 If I am retained right away I will probably be able to either avoid or minimize these otherwise potentially harsh conditions of release just mentioned above.

 I have defended many hundreds if not thousands of DUIs over the past three decades and am well known in this court to the judge, the associate judge and the prosecutors, who are all from the firm that has the Lynnwood municipal Court prosecution contract and has for decades, Zachor & Thomas, of Edmonds.